 government was strongly committed to children's rights and welfare.
 Nine

-years of compulsory, free, and universal education was provided for children through
+years of compulsory, free, and universal education was provided for children

-school.
-The government provided
+primary school.
+The government

-boys had equal access.
+girls and boys had equal access.
 SECTION

 6 WORKER RIGHTS